Latest update: April 23, 2020

 In the highly-selective join scenario, most of the probe-side rows are dropped immediately after being read, since they don’t match the join criteria.

-Our idea was to extend Presto’s predicate pushdown support from the planning phase to run-time, in order to skip reading the non-relevant rows from our connector into Presto.
-It should allow much faster joins, when the build-side scan results in a low-cardinality table:
+We extended Presto’s predicate pushdown support from the planning phase to run-time, in order to skip reading the non-relevant rows from our connector into Presto.
+It allows much faster joins, when the build-side scan results in a low-cardinality table: